sanskaromar/sanskaromar/README.md

 -->
 <!-- intro/ about -->
 - 🏫 I’m currently studying **Computer Science & Engineering** at MNNIT Allahabad.
+- 🧑‍🎓 i'm also a part of web team of Entrepreneur Cell of my college.
 <img align="right" src="https://media.giphy.com/media/cKc0u9hyvZEOjD8V08/giphy.gif" width="100px" />

-- 🧑‍🎓 i'm also a part of web team of Entrepreneur Cell of my college.
+- 👨‍💻 All of my projects are available [here](https://sanskaromar.github.io/MyProjects/)
 <!--
 - 👯 I’m looking to collaborate on []()

 - 🤝 I’m looking for help with [3](a3)
  -->
 <!--
-- 👨‍💻 All of my projects are available at [7](7)

 - 📝 I regularly write articles on [8](8)

 - 💬 Ask me about **5**
 -->
 - ✉️ Reach out to me at **heysanskar0.0@gmail.com**
+- 😁 Fun fact : **I love Anime and Cats**
 <!--
 - 📄 Know about my experiences [9](9)
 -->

-- 😁 Fun fact : **I love Anime and Cats**

 ***